vis-kid/octopress_drafts_previewer/source/_posts/2015-09-15-Neat-Bascis.markdown

   +span-columns(5 of 10)
 ```

-Of course, from time to time it might come in handy to quickly nest a grid within another.
+Of course, from time to time it might come in handy to quickly nest grid elements within another.
 Say you have a wide element that spans for 10 columns and should incorporate two smaller elements spanning 5 columns each.
 Easy!
-All you have to provide the nested elements with is the size of the parent column.
+All you have to provide the nested elements with is the size of the parent column as an argument to the **span-columns** mixin.
+The nested elements can of course only add up to the number of columns of the parent tops.
 That’s it!
 Let’s look at a more concrete example.

 Haml:
 ```haml